2002 Regular Session

-A RESOLUTION COMMENDING THE LIFE AND LEGACY OF SAM H. BUCHANAN, SR., AND EXPRESSING DEEPEST SYMPATHY TO HIS FAMILY AND FRIENDS UPON HIS PASSING.
+A RESOLUTION COMMENDING THE LIFE AND ACCOMPLISHMENTS OF WORLD WAR II VETERAN JULIUS LINSON "PETE" REID, JR., AND EXPRESSING DEEPEST SYMPATHY TO HIS FAMILY AND FRIENDS ON HIS PASSING.

-WHEREAS, it is the policy of the House of Representatives to commend the life of such an individual as Mr. Buchanan, whose works speak volumes about his life:
+WHEREAS, it is the policy of the House of Representatives of the State of Mississippi to commend such outstanding Mississippians as Mr. Reid, whose positive influence and encouragement will always be remembered:

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend the life and legacy of Sam H. Buchanan, Sr., and express deepest sympathy to his family and friends upon his passing.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend the life and accomplishments of Mr. Julius Linson "Pete" Reid, Jr., and express our deepest sympathy to his family and friends upon his passing.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Mr. Buchanan and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Mr. Julius Linson "Pete" Reid, Jr., and members of the Capitol Press Corps.